One of the new concepts we introduce in the Kanban Guide for Scrum Teams is the Service Level Expectation, defined as:

 Beyond its usefulness for in-Sprint flow focus, SLEs are also useful during Sprint Retrospectives.
 The “surprise” or “anomaly” of missing your SLE can drive an improvement discussion.
 I previously wrote about the Sprint Forecast as an expectation and the learning/improvement value of having an expectation that you miss vs having no expectations.

 This “no expectations” problem is actually a common concern for Scrum practitioners when they look at Kanban.
 The Sprint Forecast/Commitment provides that expectation.
 Kanban without SLEs indeed is missing something.
 Having WIP limits as expectations improves flow but doesn’t help with specific items that aren’t flowing well.

 How should a Scrum Team come up with their SLE?
 First of all – The SLE relates to the Development Team.
 They should figure out what their SLE should be.
 If possible based on historical cycle times.
-If there isn’t enough data, make a best guess and replace it with empirical data-based information as soon as possible.
+If there isn’t enough data, make the best guess and replace it with empirical data-based information as soon as possible.
 If it isn’t based on historical cycle times, you cannot really expect to make any educated confidence-level determinations (like the one above) based on your SLE.

-Also, SLE’s aren’t SLA (Service Level Agreements).
+Also, SLEs aren’t SLA (Service Level Agreements).
 SLA is a loaded term that means different things in different contexts but generally is an external commitment about the service levels a team will provide.
 As mentioned an SLE is mainly internally focused.

-Bottom line – SLEs are used by Scrum Teams to set flow expectations to themselves.
+Bottom line – SLEs are used by Scrum Teams to set flow expectations for themselves.
 SLEs are ideally created based on actual historical cycle time data.
 They are then used by teams to focus their flow inspection and adaptation effort – during the Sprint in the Daily Scrum and following the sprint in the Sprint Retrospective.
-They can also used in the Sprint Review when the team is working with stakeholders that care about the team’s cycle time.
+They can also use in the Sprint Review when the team is working with stakeholders that care about the team’s cycle time.